Nigerian bandit conflict: Ansaru resurgence

-Ansaru, a jihadist group linked with al-Qaeda, is believed to have been operating in the Kaduna state.
+Ansaru, a jihadist group linked with al-Qaeda, is believed to have been operating in Kaduna state.
 It is believed they enter Nigeria through the porosity of the Niger and Benin Republic border with Nigeria.
 After going silent in 2013, Ansaru began attacking Nigerian military and police personnel and infrastructure, including an ambush of a Nigerian military convoy on 15 January 2020.
-Due to Nigeria having large ungoverned Forest by successive government most of these terrorist and bandit groups have turned some forests in the Northern region of Nigeria to their operational base.
-In March 2020, the governor Kaduna State Governor Nasiro Ahmed El Rufa'i state that there will be no negotiation or pardon for bandits and terrorist groups in the State.
+Due to Nigeria having large ungoverned Forest by successive government most of these terrorist and bandit groups have turned some forests in northern Nigeria to their operational base.
+In March 2020, the governor Kaduna State Governor Nasiro Ahmed El Rufa'i stated that there will be no negotiation or pardon for bandits and terrorist groups in the state.